 How to Maintain Company Culture While Remote Working

-Your Managers Play a Powerful Role in Maintaining Your Culture
+Managers Play a Powerful Role in Maintaining the Culture

-Helping your employees stay connected to the overall vision and goals of the company promotes a feeling of being part of something that is bigger than themselves—a must for employee engagement.
+Helping your employees stay connected to the overall vision and goals of the company promotes a feeling of being part of something that is bigger than themselves.
+This is a must for employee engagement.

 But how challenging is it for employers to achieve this?
 In its study about the impact of COVID-19 on the business and workforce environment, HR consulting firm Mercer found that more than 40% of businesses experienced a moderate to high impact on how their infrastructure handled the culture and workplace change to working virtually.

-How Important Is Culture to Your Employees, Even When Remote?
+How Much Does Culture Matter to Your Employees, Even When Remote?

 A strong company culture is often a top priority for job seekers.
 According to a survey conducted by global customer experience and digital solutions provider TELUS International, a majority of respondents (51%) felt less connected to their company culture while working remotely as a result of the pandemic.